KirstenWilliams/psychopy/docs/source/hardware/eyeTracking.rst

 Communicating with an Eyetracker
 =================================================

-PsychoPy has components that allow you to connect and communicate with eyetrackers directly from Builder - without any code!
+PsychoPy has components that allow you to connect and communicate with eyetrackers directly from Builder - without any code!!
 These steps will guide you through how to set up, calibrate, and record from your eyetracker.

 Step one: Know Your Eyetracker
 -------------------------------------------------------------